fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Really nice video, hope people get good mentors who think like this.
+Fredrik, I am sure many would disagree but for me personally sometimes it's very difficult to follow/read the documentation,  it feels out of the context or some particular words  which make the information unclear.
+Is there any suggestion on how to go about reading and understanding the docs.
+I am talking about Spring documentation here.

 > What do companies expect a frontend developer with 4 years of experience to know?

 > Related, but can you make a video on how to deal with low documentation environments and tribal knowledge?
 Sometimes it feels like the only way to get information is to ask in these situations.